kyliekwann/FinalProject/README.md

     6. Table "state_comp" for the location state of charities.

+    7. Table "info_comp" for other background information of charities, which is ready for UI content.

-    7. Working table Using join operation in PostgreSQL, which is ready for reading and analysis in the following modeling process as in the figure below.
+    8. Working table Using join operation in PostgreSQL, which is ready for reading and analysis in the following modeling process as in the figure below.
 ![image](https://github.com/kyliekwann/FinalProject/blob/hankai26/Image/working_table.png)

-    6. Table "info_comp" for other background information of charities, which is ready for UI content.